Iankumu/mpesa/README.md

 For security reasons you need to define your API credentials in `.env` file.

-You are free to customise the connfiguration values to your liking.
-An example would be to set the callback urls using the `route()` or `url()` helpers as opposed to adding them to the `.env` file.
+You are free to customise the configuration values to your liking.
+An example would be to set the callback urls directly to the config file as opposed to adding them to the `.env` file.

 ### Usage

 Code examples and usage can be found in [Usage.md](USAGE.md)

+If you prefer a step by step tutorial, you can read the article I wrote on [How to integrate Mpesa into your Laravel Application](https://www.iankumu.com/blog/laravel-mpesa).

 ### Testing